MaxiimPetrov/Soulslike-Platformer-Project/README.md

 # Soulslike Platformer Project
-A soulslike platformer within the Godot Game Engine
+A soulslike platformer made using the Godot Game Engine.

 Using assets from the following creators: https://szadiart.itch.io/,